 Here are some ping pong table cleaning don’ts:

-- (as stated above) do not get your table overly wet.
+- (avoid excess water) do not get your table overly wet.

 - Do not scrub the ping pong table with an abrasive pad or abrasive powders.